 - Station 5: Padlet Selfie: This is another great way to get to know your students!
 I originally contemplated during a Flipgrid video introduction for this station, but I thought students might be more hesitant to film themselves on day 1, so I opted for a simple selfie instead.
 Students had to upload a selfie and some fun facts to Padlet boards I created for each class.
 I did this because I hoped they would enjoy it and I knew it would help us all get to know each other better, but the real reason was this: My school switched our LMS platform over the summer, so there were no student photos uploaded in the system.
 I wanted a way to associate their faces with their names and fun facts so I could get to know them better.
 Mission accomplished!

-You can find an editable version of these stations here.
+You can find editable print AND digital Google Slides versions of these stations here.
 In my classes, I also included a station for flexible seating.
 This station was comprised of materials such as my overview letter, expectations, and flexible seating contract.
 You can find all of these materials in my Flexible Seating Resource Bundle.

 Here are a few other ideas that I just have to mention, even though I didn’t use them this year!

 - Building Book Love’s dictionary page craftivity!
 My across-the-hall teacher BFF @literatureandlattes110 on Instagram did this activity this year and the finished products double as adorable classroom decor!